DefactoSoftware/Hours/README.md

 This repository comes equipped with a self-setup script:

     % ./bin/setup

-For local mail support you need to enter your gmail address and password in .env file.

-    GMAIL_USERNAME="example@mail.com"
-    GMAIL_PASSWORD="password"

 After setting up, you can run the application using [foreman]: